 Martinez’s leadership in establishing the Severance Tax Permanent Fund was one of his most outstanding contributions.
 Through this permanent fund, a revenue source was created to fund higher education and other state capital outlay projects.

 In October 1993, the gymnasium was dedicated as the “Joseph A. Fidel Activities Center” in recognition of the New Mexico State Senator.
 Senator Fidel, respected friend and mentor of NMSU Grants Campus, was instrumental in forming the college while serving on the Grants-Cibola County School Board.
 His unending support for the continued growth of the university continues through his effective representation in the State Senate.

 During the 1993-94 academic year, new offices were remodeled for faculty, new classrooms were constructed in the annex building, administrative office space was enlarged, and a new, larger bookstore was built.

-In 1998 the remaining Job Corps building on campus was named in honor of Francis W. (Frank) McClure to recognize his crucial role in the university’s successful beginning.
+Come 1998, the remaining Job Corps building on campus was named in honor of Francis W. (Frank) McClure to recognize his crucial role in the university’s successful beginning.
 During the 1999-2000 school year, the building was refurbished, with new entrances, new carpet and tile, enlarged hallways, and newly painted walls.
-It currently houses the Building Trades program, the Certified Nursing Assistant program, a geology lab, the art lab, the photography lab, and several redecorated classrooms.
+It currently houses the Building Trades program, the Computer Science & Creative Media programs, faculty offices, the art lab, the photography lab, and several redecorated classrooms.